List of Powerpuff Girls Z characters: Original villains

 A boy around the age of the girls, who has known Miyako since they were six years old.
 She has had a crush on him since they met, as he protected her from bullies at the park and they blew bubbles together.
-He was stricken with an unknown illness (broken ankle in the English dub) and since then has been confined to a wheelchair.
+He was stricken with an unknown illness (broken ankle in the English dub) and since then has used a wheelchair.
 In episode 12, he is hit by the black light, which originally improves his condition before turning him into a werewolf.
 When the Girls Z first encounter him, Miyoko recognizes him as Takaaki when he blows bubbles.
 Upon embracing him, however, Takaaki flees.
 Later, in episode 48, Takaaki encounters Miyoko again and, after she detransforms, he finally remembers her as his childhood friend.
 Miyoko then returns Takaaki to normal by putting the black energy into bubbles.
 Since then, the two remain in contact. with Miyoko visiting Takaaki in the hospital.